I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_queue_parameters.md

 <div class="alert"><b>Note</b>  Starting with NDIS 6.30, splitting packet data into separate lookahead buffers is no longer supported.
 The value of this member must be zero.</div>
 <div> </div>

-`MSIXTableEntry`

-This member is reserved for NDIS.

-`NumSuggestedReceiveBuffers`

-A <b>ULONG</b> value that contains a suggested value for the number of receive buffers that the network adapter should use to support the queue.
-This number can be adjusted relative to the resources that the
-     miniport driver has available or in proportion to the number that the network adapter uses for other queues.
-For example, the actual number of receive buffers can be double or half of this suggested value.
+`VmName`

+An <b>NDIS_VM_NAME</b> value that contains the description of the virtual machine that users read.

+`QueueName`

+An <b>NDIS_QUEUE_NAME</b> value that contains the description of the queue that users read.

 `PortId`

 A ULONG value that contains the unique identifier of a port on the Hyper-V extensible switch to which the VM queue is attached.

-`ProcessorAffinity`

-A <b>GROUP_AFFINITY</b> value that specifies the group number and a bitmap of the CPUs that this queue
-     can be associated with.
-At least one processor must be specified.
-Therefore, the value must not be zero.
+`InterruptCoalescingDomainId`

+This member is reserved for NDIS.

 `QosSqId`

-`QueueGroupId`

-This member is reserved for NDIS.

-`QueueId`

-An <b>NDIS_RECEIVE_QUEUE_ID</b> type value that contains a receive queue identifier.
-This identifier is an integer value between zero and the number of queues that the network adapter supports.
-A value of <b>NDIS_DEFAULT_RECEIVE_QUEUE_ID</b> specifies the default receive queue.

-`QueueName`

-An <b>NDIS_QUEUE_NAME</b> value that contains the description of the queue that users read.

-`QueueType`

-An
-     <a href="..\ntddndis\ne-ntddndis-_ndis_receive_queue_type.md">NDIS_RECEIVE_QUEUE_TYPE</a> enumeration
-     value that specifies the type of the receive queue.

-`VmName`

-An <b>NDIS_VM_NAME</b> value that contains the description of the virtual machine that users read.

 ## Remarks
 The <b>NDIS_RECEIVE_QUEUE_PARAMETERS</b> structure is used in the